franckysolo/php-color/README.md

 </html>
 ```

-Look at the examples directory for more example.
+Look at the examples directory for more examples.

 ## License